 - Interesting branching patterns.

-- Cold hardiness: all of the selections in my Top 10 list for flowering trees and bushes can be grown as far north as zone 5, at least.
+- Cold hardiness: All of the selections on this Top 10 list for flowering trees and bushes can be grown as far north as USDA plant hardiness zone 5, at least.

 - Berry output and beauty.

-Specimens that possess more than one of these characteristics will rank higher than those that meet only a single criterion.
+Plants that have more than one of these traits will rank higher than those that have only one.

 Top 10 Flowering Trees and Bushes for Spring Landscaping